 This plan has a content waiver option based on passing the content state assessments on the first attempt.
-See an SoE adviser for details.
+See a School of Education (SoE) adviser for details.

-Required Courses: CALCULUS I (4 hours) CALCULUS II (4 hours) MATH 3034 MATH 3035 MATH 3131 MATH 4434
+CALCULUS I (4 hours) CALCULUS II (4 hours)

+MATH 3034 Algebra Through Technology